Elfrida - 2987 acre urban boundary expansion

-Elfrida developers have appealed the City’s denial of their application to expand Hamilton’s urban boundary to the Ontario Land Tribunal (OLT).
+Elfrida land speculator developers (listed here) want City Council to approve their massive urban expansion Secondary Plan at the August 25, 2026 Planning Committee meeting.
+Additionally, they have appealed the City’s denial of their application to expand Hamilton’s urban boundary to the Ontario Land Tribunal (OLT).

 Appeals are now possible under Doug Ford’s new Bill 185 “Cutting Red Tape to Build More Homes Act, 2024”